Animal Shelters: A Haven for Homeless Pets

 If for any reason you’re unable to care for your adopted pet, most shelters will take the animal back.
 It’s always better to return a pet than abandon it.

-See also Animal Shelter: A Safe Haven for Pets in Need
+See also Montgomery County Animal Shelter: A Lifesaving Resource for Our Furry Friends

 How do I know if a shelter is reputable?